tskxz/mario-database/README.md

 Your new database is there.
 If you don't get a message after entering a command, it means it's incomplete and you likely forgot the semi-colon.
 You can just add it on the next line and press enter to finish the command.
 Create another database named second_database.

 > CREATE DATABASE second_database;

+You can connect to a database by entering \c database_name.
+You need to connect to add information.
+Connect to your second_database.

+> \c second_database